German industry seeks ladder out of supply chain woes

 "I have not experienced anything like it in my 40 years," CEO Ferdinand Munk said of the shortages that hampered the country's comeback from the economic impact of the pandemic over the past year.

-On Friday, the federal statistics agency Destatis will publish German growth figures for the fourth quarter, with early signs indicating Europe's largest economy shrank by "between 0.5 and one percent," curtailed by supply chain woes.
+On Friday, the federal statistics agency Destatis published figures showing Europe's largest economy shrank by 0.7 percent in the fourth quarter, curbed by supply chain woes and coronavirus restrictions.

 At Munk, the company has had difficulties sourcing rubber feet for ladders and aluminium, the production of which was troubled by a short supply of magnesium from China.